marcparadise/chef-server-data-generator/README.md

 ### What it Does

-This tool will generate orgs, users on a server using the pivotal user.
+This tool will generate the following:
-It will select users at random to put into each org (using the configured number of per-org users), and from those users will randomly pick the configured number of admins and add them to the admins group.
+* orgs
+* users
+* groups
+* clients
+* user-org associations

+In addition, users will be populated into orgs and org admin groups at the rate specified in `setup.yml`.
+Users, clients, and groups within an org will be added more-or-less randomly to the groups created by the tool.

-It will capture everything it generates into one or more yml files (currently just created-orgs-and-users.yml) so that this data can be retrieved and compared compared after an upgrade or migration for any discrepencies.
+It will capture everything it generates into one or more yml files (currently just testdata/created-object.yml) so that this data can be retrieved and compared compared after an upgrade or migration for any discrepencies.

 ### Usage